hdShang/arxiv-daily/docs/cs-LG/2025-09-13/papers/250910809v2-rethinking-sparse-autoencoders-select-and-project-for-fairness-and-c.md

 ---
 layout: default
-title: Rethinking Sparse Autoencoders: Select-and-Project for Fairness and Control from Encoder Features Alone
+title: "Rethinking Sparse Autoencoders: Select-and-Project for Fairness and Control from Encoder Features Alone"
 ---

 # Rethinking Sparse Autoencoders: Select-and-Project for Fairness and Control from Encoder Features Alone